c0ded00d1e12/ecen224/_labs/io.md

     fclose(fp);    // Closes the file that was attached to the fp pointer
     ```

-- `fscanf()`
+- `fread()`

     Once we have a file open, what can we actually do with the `FILE` stream pointer in order to actually get data?
-This is where functions like `fscanf()` come into play.
-This function takes a file pointer as an argument and reads data from it.
-For example, if I wanted the first word from our `fancy_output.log` file that we opened above, I could do the following to get the first word from the document:
+This is where functions like `fread` come into play.
+This function reads data from a file pointer.
+Specifically, it takes a buffer to read data into, the size of the data, the length of the data, and the file pointer.

     ```c
-    char word[256];            // Creates a string that can hold up to 256 characters fscanf(fp, "%s", word);    // Reads in a single word from fp as a string (%s) into the word variable
+    char data[256];            // Creates a string that can hold up to 256 characters fread(data, 1, 256, fp);   // Reads up to 256 bytes (or characters) from the file
     ```

 ## Requirements